Fall 2020 – WDC Online

 - Charmaine Curtis, Principal, Curtis Development

-The session will be moderated by Kelly Nagel, Chair, WLI Executive Committee (Senior Vice President, Multifamily, at Stoltz Real Estate Partners).
+This session was moderated by Kelly Nagel, Chair, WLI Executive Committee (Senior Vice President, Multifamily, at Stoltz Real Estate Partners).

 Thursday September 17 at 1 PM ET – WDC Room of Our Own- A New York Story of the Arts and COVID